JustinHsu1019/PyCT_Quantization_Simplification/README.md

 - `--timeout`: Maximum runtime for each individual test.
 If a test exceeds this time, it will be terminated.

-- `--delta_factor`: his parameter adjusts the sensitivity of the test.
+- `--delta_factor`: This parameter adjusts the sensitivity of the test.
 Lower values make the test more sensitive, potentially finding more edge cases but may increase false positives.
 Higher values do the opposite. **Important:** This parameter is only effective when `--model_type` is set to "qnn".
 For "origin" model type, this parameter has no effect.

 - `--model_type`: This parameter specifies the type of model, which is particularly important for quantization testing:
   - "origin": Indicates the original floating-point model.